matthewgiarra/mkproj/README.md

 ## Caveats

 * If you have used this code before, it used to automatically create directories within `/home/shannon/a/aether/Projects`.
-Since our server is now split between /a/ and /b/ filesystems, I've changed the script to create the project on whatever path you enter when invoking it.
-So to create a project in at `/home/shannon/a/aether/Projects/<new_project_directory>`, you need to enter:
+Since our server is now split between /a/ and /b/ filesystems, I've changed the script to create the project on whatever absolute path you enter when invoking it.
+So to create a project in at `/home/shannon/a/aether/Projects/<new_project_directory>`, enter:

 `mkproj /home/shannon/a/aether/Projects/<new_project_directory>`